Athens is the heart of Greece; brimming with culture, beauty, and energy, it's a city bursting with life all year long, especially in the summer.

 After walking around under the sun, the time has come for a swim.
 If you're looking for an organized beach with white sand and clear waters where you can have a cold drink at a beach bar or a bite at a tavern by the waves, Agia Marina, a blue-flag beach, might just be the place for you.

-For a calmer vibe, you can also check out the beaches of Marathonas and Moni at the southern part of the island, or Loutra Souvalas and Vagia at the northern part.
-An island of rich history and architecture and calm blue waters, Aegina is definitely the place to satisfy both your need for exploration and relaxation.
+For a calmer vibe, you can also check out the beaches of Marathonas and Moni in the southern part of the island, or Loutra Souvalas and Vagia in the northern part.

 You can always check our Aegina guide.